threepointone/react-act-examples/README.md

 tl;dr: wrap your test interactions with `act(() => ...)`.
 Maybe a custom babel config.
 React will take care of the rest.

+### effects

-Alright, let's start with a simple component.
+Let's start with a simple component.
 It's contrived and doesn't do much, but is useful for this discussion.

 ```jsx
 function App() {